yekta/monitorly/README.md

-# Statusly - Uptime & Status Monitoring
+# Monitorly - Uptime & Status Monitoring

-Statusly is a simple uptime & status monitoring app with a twist:
+Monitorly is a simple uptime & status monitoring app with a twist:

 Instead of watching the result of an HTTP call, each monitor watches the result of a promise.
 The function it watches must return a promise that resolves to a boolean.
 If the value is `true`, the monitored system is considered to be operational.